 From coast to coast, HIV has disproportionately affected African-American communities.
-Though blacks make up only 12 percent of the U.S. population, they account for 44 percent of all new HIV infections among adults and adolescents in 2016.
-African Americans comprise 61 percent of all HIV/AIDS cases among women.
+Though Blacks make up 13% of the U.S. population, they accounted for 43% of all new HIV infections in 2017, according to the Centers for Disease Control and Prevention.
+More than 60% of women with HIV/AIDS are African Americans.

 Does HIV affect African Americans differently?

 African-American people are also at a higher risk for other health problems, which can make managing HIV infection more difficult.
 These include:

 - High blood pressure and heart disease.
-Both conditions, which can lead to heart attacks and heart failure, are nearly 40 percent more common in blacks than whites.
-Because ARVs, and HIV itself, can further increase the risk of cardiovascular disease, monitoring heart health is an important part of medical care for HIV-positive African-American men and women.
+Both conditions, which can lead to heart attacks and heart failure, are nearly 40% more common in Blacks than whites.
+Because antiretrovirals, and HIV itself, can further increase the risk of cardiovascular disease, monitoring heart health is an important part of medical care for HIV-positive African-American men and women.

 - Diabetes.
-Compared with whites, blacks are almost twice as likely to develop this disease, where the body is unable to properly control the amount of sugar in the blood.
+Compared with whites, Blacks are almost twice as likely to develop this disease, where the body is unable to properly control the amount of sugar in the blood.
 Left untreated, diabetes can cause damage to the kidneys, eyes, heart and nerves.
-ARVs can increase the risk of blood sugar problems, so HIV-positive African Americans may want to address the diabetes risk factors they can control: by exercising, eating healthy, keeping their weight down and having regular lab tests.
+Antiretrovirals can increase the risk of blood sugar problems, so HIV-positive African Americans may want to address the diabetes risk factors they can control: by exercising, eating healthy, keeping their weight down and having regular lab tests.

 - Kidney disease.
 Blacks are nearly four times more likely to develop kidney disease compared with whites.
-Eighty-five percent of cases of HIV-related kidney damage, nephropathy, involve African Americans.
+What’s more, 85%E of cases of HIV-related kidney damage, knwon as nephropathy, involve African Americans.

-- Hepatitis C. Compared with whites, blacks are twice as likely to suffer from this life-threatening form of liver disease caused by the hepatitis C virus (HCV).
-Hep C is harder to treat in HIV-positive people and can increase the risk of ARV liver side effects.
+- Hepatitis C. Compared with whites, Blacks are twice as likely to suffer from this life-threatening type of liver disease caused by the hepatitis C virus (HCV).
+Hep C can now be treated and cured with antiviral medications in just eight to 12 weeks.